MarkDKoslow/YapPracticeProject/README.md

 # YapPracticeProject

-This is a simple project to show how to initialize a project using the framework YAP Database.
+This is a simple project showing how to start building an iOS app using the framework YAP Database.

 The associated blog post can be found here: